 What Are Some Digital Process Automation Examples?

-Digital process automation focuses on making data readily available for employees, so they can quickly and accurately provide solutions and services to customers.
+Digital process automation tools can be used to make data readily available for employees, so they can quickly and accurately provide solutions and services to customers.
 For example, many organizations configure user portals for customer service initiatives.
 DPA tools help ensure those systems are constantly updated with accurate information that customers can easily access.

 By optimizing data and BI processes from end to end, DPA improves analytics and reporting to provide valuable insights that organizations can use to quickly innovate and improve operations.
 As a result, businesses can quickly adapt to changing market trends and customer demands.